salesforce-marketingcloud/MarketingCloudSDK-Android/README.md

 * Include a single email address multiple times on a list.
 For example, if a message interaction sends a separate message for each car a subscriber owns, it may be appropriate for a single subscriber to receive multiple messages.

 The Salesforce Marketing Cloud interface as well as the Web Service SOAP API support functionality around subscribers identified with a subscriber key.
+<a name="0005"></a>
 ## Tags

 Tags let you implement contact segmentation.
 You can set tags for subscriptions as defined by user choice.
 Additionally, use tags to collect information from the mobile app and for unstructured data or data that can contain many potential unknown values.
 For example, you can use tags when the number of potential attribute names exceeds the number of potential values of an individual attribute (such as the favorite brand specified by a contact).
+<a name="0006"></a>
 ## Beacon and Geofence Messages

 You can use the location capabilities of the *JB4A SDK* to target messages to a segmented group of contacts.
+Send personalized messages to increase engagement.
 The app pre-downloads geofence messages and triggers those messages when a mobile device crosses a geofence boundary.
 To use this functionality:

 1. The account must have access to both MobilePush and Location Services.